Quick Summary

 Folic acid, also known as vitamin B9 or folate, is a water-soluble vitamin essential for numerous bodily functions.
 It plays a key role in DNA synthesis, cell division, and the production of red blood cells.
 Folic acid is particularly important during periods of rapid growth, such as pregnancy, but it also contributes to the health of your skin, nails, and hair1.

-While folic acid is available in supplement form, it is naturally found in foods like leafy greens (spinach, kale), citrus fruits (oranges, lemons), beans, lentils, and fortified cereals.
+While folic acid is available in supplement form, it is also naturally found in foods such as leafy greens (spinach, kale), citrus fruits (oranges, lemons), beans, lentils, and fortified cereals.
 The natural chemical form of this vitamin is generally called folate, while supplements are called folic acid.
-A deficiency in folate can lead to a range of health issues, including anemia, fatigue, and potentially, hair loss.
+Folate deficiency can lead to a range of health issues, including anaemia, fatigue, and potentially, hair loss.
 Ensuring adequate intake of this vitamin is crucial for maintaining overall health and well-being.

 Function of Folic Acid in the Body